-For more than 35 years, Mr. Giannotto has advised and litigated on behalf of numerous corporations and trade associations involved in hardrock mining, manufacturing and defense contracting in connection with all of the major federal environmental laws and their state analogues.
+Mr. Giannotto advises and litigates on behalf of numerous domestic and international corporations and trade associations involved in hardrock mining, manufacturing and defense contracting in connection with all of the major federal environmental laws and their state analogues.
 These include the Resource Conservation and Recovery Act, Clean Water Act, Comprehensive Environmental Response, Compensation and Liability Act, Toxic Substances Control Act, National Environmental Policy Act, Emergency Planning and Community Right To Know Act, and Federal Land Policy and Management Act.

-Mr. Giannotto also has long litigated toxic tort and complex insurance matters.
-He has represented insurers in several mass tort bankruptcies and in numerous class- and mass-actions throughout the country alleging insurer bad faith.
-He has also litigated coverage disputes and disputes with governmental entities over reimbursement of insurance costs under the National Defense Projects Rating Plan.
-Mr. Giannotto's toxic tort cases have involved product-created toxic torts (such as asbestos-related injuries) as well as environmental toxic torts (such as releases to the environment from manufacturing facilities).
+Mr. Giannotto also litigates toxic tort and complex insurance matters.
+He represents insurers throughout the country in mass tort bankruptcies and in class- and mass-actions alleging insurer bad faith.
+He also litigates coverage disputes and disputes with governmental entities over reimbursement of insurance costs under the National Defense Projects Rating Plan.
+Mr. Giannotto's toxic tort cases have involved product-created toxic torts (such as asbestos-related injuries) as well as environmental toxic torts (such as releases to the environment from manufacturing facilities and Superfund sites).

 - A U.S. based multinational mining company in connection with enforcement proceedings initiated by EPA for alleged violations of the RCRA hazardous waste program in Nevada.
 This matter involved cutting-edge issues relating to the application of the RCRA Bevill Amendment to secondary streams from air pollution control facilities associated with beneficiation activities.

 - A Fortune 50 multinational manufacturing company in connection with the investigation and remediation of a landfill site in upstate New York operated by an entity with which the client formerly did business.